DanielPlatnick/GANs_for_upsampling_in_deep_ISR/README.md

 low resolution training set.
 In this research, we compare several different downsampling methods in the context of deep image super resolution.
-The explored downsampling methods include linear interpolation, bilinear interpolation, nearest neighbor in- terpolation, lanczos filter, bicubic interpolation, hamming window and box filter.
+The explored downsampling methods include linear interpolation, bilinear interpolation, nearest neighbor interpolation, lanczos filter, bicubic interpolation, hamming window and box filter.
 We first provide a qualitative comparison of each downsampling method used on images with varying upscale factors, and then provide an empirical study with quantitative